Gbolahan5000/PerformanceMarketing_Analytics/README.md

 ---

+## 🧭 Page 4 — Funnel Breakdown: Which Platform Is Really Winning?
+**Question:** *Which platform is truly performing better — not just on CTR, but across deeper metrics?*

+- Meta generates **2.4x more volume** at every funnel stage than TikTok, but the platforms are near-identical on efficiency: TikTok's CTR (10.01%) edges out Meta's (9.93%), while Meta's CVR (9.91%) edges out TikTok's (9.78%).
+- End-to-end, the funnel is healthy: **9.96% impression→click** and **9.87% click→purchase**.
+Neither top-of-funnel nor post-click conversion is the bottleneck.
+- By creative angle, **Social Proof (0.9881%)** and **Pain Point (0.9847%)** convert impressions to purchases most efficiently; **Transformation (0.9734%)** is the weakest — it drives broad awareness but lower-intent traffic.
+- **Education** is the volume trap: it pulls in 570M impressions (25% of total spend) but posts the *lowest* imp-to-purchase rate of any angle — attracting browsers, not buyers.

+**Insight:** Scaling spend on Meta increases volume but doesn't improve efficiency — growth has to come from creative and angle optimization, not a platform shift.
+A flat 36-month ROAS (3.19x–3.31x) with no Q4 seasonal peak also shows the brand is leaving seasonal budget efficiency on the table.

+---

 ## 🧱 Data Modeling

-Unlike the relational rail dataset, this marketing data arrived as a **single pre-joined creative-level table** — no star schema was required.
+This marketing data arrived as a **single pre-joined creative-level table**, no star schema was required.
 Modeling effort went into validating and organizing the flat table so it could support multi-dimensional slicing across platform, creative attributes, hook categories, and fatigue stages.

 **Schema Structure**
 - **Primary Table:** `marketing_dataset` — 90,000 rows, 46 columns spanning creative, platform, and performance dimensions